devoteamgcloud/poc-monday-orange-csv-fastapi/plan.md

 ### Delta

-1. Import delta CSV
+1. Import delta CSV, separating projects and subtasks
-2. Query Monday for CSV projects and subtasks by name
+2. Query Monday for CSV projects by CSV Key

-    -> if CSV bigger than 100 implement pagination and merge object
+    ! use cursor for pagination

-    2.1 Format CSV
+    ! assign result to a dictionnary
-    2.2 Add
+3.